Updated 25/09/2024

 Evolution and survival instincts

 Cats have some seriously cool physical abilities and survival instincts.
 Their amazing “righting reflex” allows them to land on their feet during falls, often avoiding serious injuries.
-Plus, cats have killer-sharp claws and teeth that can be used for self-defense, and their solitary nature helps them stay safe from infectious diseases.
+Plus, cats have killer-sharp claws and teeth that can be used for self-defense, and their solitary nature helps them stay safe from some infectious diseases.
 These su-purr-powers enhance their ability to survive in the wild and contribute to their extended lifespans.

 But wait – most of our floofballs don’t need to survive in the wild anymore.
 In fact many of our feline friends are kept indoors or live in environments where these survival instincts aren’t as needed.
 While your pampered kitty may not be the solo-hunter that their ancestors were, their (tiny furry) genes may still factor into their continuously longer lives…